Skip to content

 assistant professor at Virginia Tech

 .
-He uses this blog to share photos from the field and write about interesting research in Earth surface processes and sedimentary geology.
+I use this blog to share photos from the field and occasionally write about interesting research in Earth surface dynamics and related fields.

 Recent Posts